MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 ## Agent IP ranges

 In some setups, you may need to know the range of IP addresses where agents are deployed.
 For instance, if you need to grant the hosted agents access through a firewall, you may wish to restrict that access by IP address.
 Because Azure DevOps uses the Azure global network, IP ranges vary over time.
 We publish a [weekly JSON file](https://www.microsoft.com/download/details.aspx?id=56519) listing IP ranges for Azure datacenters, broken out by region.
 This file is published every Wednesday (US Pacific time) with new planned IP ranges.
 The new IP ranges become effective the following Monday.
 We recommend that you check back frequently to ensure you keep an up-to-date list.
 If agent jobs begin to fail, a key first troubleshooting step is to make sure your configuration matches the latest list of IP addresses.
+The IP address ranges for the hosted agents are listed in te weekly file under `AzureCloud.<region>`, such as `AzureCloud.westus` for the West US region.

 Your hosted agents run in the same [Azure geography](https://azure.microsoft.com/global-infrastructure/geographies/) as your organization.
 Each geography contains one or more regions, and while your agent may run in the same region as your organization, it is not guaranteed to do so.
 To obtain the complete list of possible IP ranges for your agent, you must use the IP ranges from all of the regions that are contained in your geography.
 For example, if your organization is located in the **United States** geography, you must use the IP ranges for all of the regions in that geography.